arghyacodes/Java-Fte/README.md

 Virtual function : When loosely coupled techniques methods of the sub class should be virtually defined in the  super class.

+Is a & Has a Relationship in Inheritance

 What is : Composition, Aggregation, Association Association - child class directly depends on parent class is an association.
  Aggregation -